TamaraCucumides/Grables/README.md

 ## Limitations

 - Exact runtime may vary depending on hardware (CPU/GPU).
-- Some models (e.g., AutoGluon) may use nondeterministic components despite fixed seeds.
+- Some models (e.g., AutoGluon) may use nondeterministic components despite fixed seeds, so results can be slightly different
 - GPU memory requirements vary for GNN experiments.
+As a reference, all experiments were run in Google Colab with T4 GPU.

 ---